-Andrew College schedules free tutoring each term for students needing extra help with their studies.
+Andrew College provides professional and peer tutoring each term free of charge for students needing extra help with their studies.
 Some students are assigned to mandatory study and tutoring sessions.
-Other students seeking help may visit the Student Support Service Lab located in Patterson Hall for a tutoring schedule or call (229) 732-5998.
+Other students seeking help may visit the Student Success Center located next to the Business Office or call (229) 732-5998.